DFIRmadness/Net-Intrusion-Analsyis/nia-pastable.md

 `tshark -r cap.pcap 'tcp.stream == 1'|head -5`

-or file downloads in general with finding the GET request
+or file downloads in general with finding the GET request in stream 1

-`tshark -r cap.pcap ''`
+`tshark -r cap.pcap -n -q -z 'follow,tcp,ascii,1'|less`

 Gather statistics from a pcap for HTTP Methods used